ngxs-labs/firestore-plugin/README.md

 In the second scenario, the plugin provides the `@NgxsFirestoreConnect` decorator, which will connect to Firestore and emit every new change as a separate `Emit` action.

+The decorator takes the Action that will trigger the connection and a function that receives the Action result and return the patched state value.

 ```
 //...
 import { NgxsFirestore } from '@ngxs-labs/firestore-plugin';